 Before attackers may use security holes, they must be found and addressed.

-Managing Cloud Security in Hybrid and Multi-Cloud Settings
+Cloud Security Management Across Hybrid and Multi-Cloud Settings

 Unified cloud security management brings everything together in one framework that lets teams keep an eye on, control, and protect the environments from one place.